cjcobb23/grpcRippledDesign/design/design.md

 The server code is adapted from the example found [here](https://github.com/grpc/grpc/blob/v1.24.0/examples/cpp/helloworld/greeter_async_server.cc)

+`CompletionQueue` is a class of the GRPC library. `CompletionQueue` is used to queue events, and provides a method, `CompletionQueue::Next()` to query for any events that have occurred.
+Events are returned by `CompletionQueue` in the form of a `void *` pointer.
+In our application, `CompletionQueue` returns pointers to `CallData` objects, which are used to service requests.

 Each request is represented by a `CallData` object. `CallData` is an abstract class that implements a method `Proceed()` and can be in one of three states:
-CREATE, PROCESS or FINISH. `Proceed()` transitions the object from one state to the next. `CallData` has three pure virtual methods:
+CREATE, PROCESS or FINISH.
+These states correspond to different states in the lifecycle of an rpc call, and `Proceed()` transitions the object from one state to the next. `CallData` has three pure virtual methods:
 `doCreate()`, `doProcess()` and `doFinish()`, which are implemented by derived classes.
 For each rpc method, there is a class that derives from `CallData`, and